 The Women of Color Task Force (WOCTF), a committee of DCADV, was established in 1999.
 Members meet monthly to discuss and develop strategies regarding the outreach and delivery of domestic violence services to communities of color.
-The task force strives to increase public awareness of domestic violence through support, education and training.
+WOCTF strives to increase public awareness of domestic violence through support, education, and training.

 Statement of Purpose and Goals

 The task force recognizes the isolation, frustration, anger and lack of representation and invisibility felt by women of color in the domestic violence movement and pledges to work toward the following goals:

 - To educate through training, prevention, and the availability of resources.

 - To advocate by removing barriers and connecting with national organizations.

 - To network through outreach and making contacts with others who share our experience, philosophy, and goals.

 - To be proactive by identifying opportunities for collaborative efforts.